gecad-group/peak-mas/README.md

 ## Support

-Use the <a href="https://github.com/gecad-group/peak-mas/discussions" target="_blank">Discussion</a> page if you have any questions or ideas you would like so see implemented.
-To alert an issue or a bug please post in the <a href="https://github.com/gecad-group/peak-mas/issues" target="_blank">Issues</a> page.
+Use the <a href="https://github.com/gecad-group/peak-mas/discussions" target="_blank">discussion page</a> if you have any questions or ideas you would like so see implemented.
+If you find any issue or bug, please report it in <a href="https://github.com/gecad-group/peak-mas/issues" target="_blank">issues page</a>.

 ## Scientific Publications